Updated on March 14, 2022

 Sales automation is closely related to marketing & sales productivity (MSP) systems.
 This is because it automates huge parts of all sales processes.

-Lead Generation and Prospecting for example.
+Lead Generation and Sales Prospecting for example.

-The current active companies in your target location (region) and industry.
+Such as the current active companies in your target location (region) and industry.

-Sales Automation tools enable you to find and target your relevant industries, filtering by industry codes like NACE, SIC and NAICS codes.
-You can filter additionally to get information about the company size – number of employees and the web technologies used by those companies.
+Sales Automation tools enable you to find and target your relevant industries, filtering by industry codes like NACE, SIC, and NAICS codes.
+You can filter additionally to get information about the company size – number of employees and the web technologies (or technographics) used by those companies.
 This helps you make a decision whether they are the perfect fit for your business and the solutions you are selling.

 For example, if your SaaS integrates with the systems they are already using, it is a green light!
 If not, good job again!
-You have saved a lot of time and energy not shooting in the dark, trying to sell something where it is not needed.
+You just saved a lot of time and energy not shooting in the dark, trying to sell something where it is not needed.
 Eliminate them from your list.